Norilsk Nickel: Norilsk 1 Field

 The district's first actively developed field is located in the south of Norilsk's city center and to the south of the city.
 It is 30 to 350 meters thick.
-The northern part of the deposit consists of two branches: the “Coal Stream” and the “Bear Stream”.
-Extraction has been ongoing since the 1940s at the Zapolyarny Mine through both underground and open-pit mining of the Coal Stream and Bear Stream quarries.
+The northern part of the deposit consists of two branches: the "Coal Stream" and the "Bear Stream".
+Extraction has been ongoing since the 1940s at the Zapolyarny Mine, utilizing both underground and open-pit mining methods for the Coal Stream and Bear Stream quarries.
 The reserves of its northern section have mostly been depleted, and mining in the Coal Stream quarry has ceased.

-Russian Platinum obtained the mining rights to the southern section in 2012 but has not yet used them because of its conflict with Nornickel.
+Russian Platinum obtained the mining rights to the southern section in 2012 but has not yet utilized them due to its conflict with Nornickel.

 Norilsk 2 Field

-The field is located near Mount Gudchikha to the east of Norilsk 1.
+The field is located near Mount Gudchikha, to the east of Norilsk 1.
 In 1926, Nikolay Urvantsev discovered copper-nickel ore in the area, and mining began in the 1930s.
 However, the deposit turned out to be minor, and the decision was made to focus on Norilsk 1.
 Prospecting continued throughout the 1950s, but after the Talnakh Cluster was discovered, Norilsk 2 was abandoned.

 Maslov Field

 Located to the south of Norilsk 1, this field is believed to be an offshoot of the latter.
 Prospecting began here in the 1970s.
-The field stretches for over six kilometers from north to south and includes the northern and southern sections.
+The field spans over six kilometers from north to south, encompassing both the northern and southern sections.
 Two by four kilometers in size, the northern section is up to 300 meters thick, while the southern estate, which is up to 400 meters thick, has an area of three by 1.5 kilometers[8].
 The mining rights to the deposit belong to Nornickel, which in 2019 announced plans to launch an underground mining operation by 2029.